statamic/docs/content/collections/docs/quick-start.md

 First, we're going to run a [`composer create-project`](https://getcomposer.org/doc/03-cli.md#create-project) command from the command line, which clones the [statamic/statamic repo](https://github.com/statamic/statamic) and then runs a series of scripts on it to automate steps you would otherwise need to perform manually if you cloned the repo directly.

-You should run this command from you `~/Sites` directory if you're using a [Valet](https://laravel.com/docs/valet) or similar setup where each subdirectory maps to a `.test` local domain.
+You should run this command from your `~/Sites` directory if you're using a [Valet](https://laravel.com/docs/valet) or similar setup where each subdirectory maps to a `.test` local domain.

 ``` bash
 composer create-project statamic/statamic cyberspace-place --prefer-dist --stability=dev